partially-nerd/QDataBase/README.md

 _Username: `Admin`_
 _Passphrase: `Troy8848$`_

-Once logged in, you'll be asked to select a database folder, which, once selected, you'll be taken to the main interface
+Once logged in, you'll be asked to select a database folder (try it out with the `students.d` folder), which, once selected, you'll be taken to the main interface

 In the sidebar, serially, you can
 - Close the window